shoorik/desktop-switcher/readme.txt

 changelog:
-01/12/10:	fixed not making wallpaper tile when picture style was manually changed in system properties 11/14/09:	fixed memory leak in autoparse that prevented computer from shutting down 11/07/09:	added program filter
+01/22/10:	fixed bug which made desktopswitcher stop windows from shutting down 01/12/10:	fixed not making wallpaper tile when picture style was manually changed in system properties 11/14/09:	fixed memory leak in autoparse that prevented computer from shutting down 11/07/09:	added program filter